apollographql/apollo/docs/source/devtools/editor-plugins.md

 };
 ```

-Linking to the local schema won't provide all features such as switching schema tags and performance metrics.
-See [the Apollo config docs][] for more details on configuration options.
+Linking to the local schema won't provide all features, such as switching graph variants and performance metrics.
+See [the Apollo config docs](./apollo-config/) for more details on configuration options.

 ### Client-only schemas